Jonathan2251/lbd/source/gpu.rst

 - The fragment shader is executed once for each pixel to be rendered.
 It receives some varyings as input, computes the color of this pixel and returns it in a variable called fColor.
+These frames data existed in the form of VAO (Vertex Array Object) in OpenGL.
+It will be explaned in later section OpenGL.

 Since we have 6 vertices in our buffer, this shader will be executed 6 times by the GPU (once per vertex)!
 We can also expect all 6 instances of the shader to